-The MOHH Talent Scholarship is awarded to local undergraduates and graduates who have a passion for contributing to Singapore’s public healthcare sector.
-The scholarship will provide fresh graduates rewarding and challenging careers via a structured job exposure programme and aims to groom the next generation of leaders in the healthcare industry.
+Healthcare Scholarships are awarded to local undergraduates and graduates who have a passion for contributing to Singapore’s public healthcare sector.
+The scholarship will provide fresh graduates rewarding and challenging careers via a Scholars’ Development Framework and aims to groom the next generation of leaders in the sector.

 MOHH–Healthcare Administration Scholarship (HAS) /Singapore-Industry

-Scholarship (SgIS)The HAS (SgIS) is offered, in partnership with the Ministry of Education, to outstanding GCE 'A' level, diploma students and undergraduates who wish to pursue a local degree in all disciplines such as Business, Accountancy, Economics except for Medicine, Dentistry and other healthcare related disciplines.
+Scholarship (SgIS)The HAS (SgIS) is offered, in partnership with the Ministry of Education, to outstanding GCE 'A' level, Diploma students and undergraduates to pursue a local degree in all disciplines such as Business, Accountancy, Economics except for Medicine, Dentistry and other healthcare related disciplines.

 Community Involvement Programmes